 Dental caries in children's can have a profound impact on their oral health-related quality of life.
 Caries can cause pain, discomfort, and infection, leads to difficulties in eating, speaking, and sleeping, as well as missed school days and impaired psychosocial well-being.
+This study found

-Although direct measures of quality of life were not the primary focus of most studies reviewed, the established links between caries and these adverse outcomes highlight the broader implications of SSB consumption for children's overall well-being(26).
+Negative impact on oral health in relation to quality of life, particularly in reduced overall well being (55%), psychological(50%), difficulty concentrating(45%) and social domains(40%) Although direct measures of quality of life were not the primary focus of most studies reviewed, the established links between caries and these adverse outcomes highlight the broader implications of SSB consumption for children's overall well-being(26).

-Conclusion:
+Conclusion

-This study emphasizes the close correlation between sugary sweetened beverages (SSB) consumed and dental caries.
+This study emphasizes the close correlation between sugar-sweetened beverages (SSB) consumed and dental caries.
 The results imply that frequent SSB intake raises the risk of dental caries and so worsens oral health related quality of life.

-Limitation:
+Limitation